gakalmar/Notes/12_JS_Modern.md

         - can't be accessed if we move "outside" of the functions, but we can access them in any **enbedded** function
     - **Block:**
         - declared inside a loop or an if statement
-        - can't be accessed if we move "outside" of the functions, but we can access them in any **enbedded** function
+        - can't be accessed if we move "outside" of the functions, but we can access them in any **enbedded** block
         - `var` variables declared in a block can still be accessed outside the block, this is what caused the issues in the past (but not with function scope!!!)

 ### **2. Arrow functions:**